 Tsim Sha Tsui Nightlife

 In Tsim Sha Tsui, when the sun sets and the sky gets dark, another overwhelming phase of life starts.
 The nights are sleepless and restless here.
 Why?
 Because most of the bars and clubs are open until 7:00 am and you can’t notice how fast the night goes by.
-Imagine you can experience the Arabian nights with Hooka joint or you can keep it western by drinking mojitos and beers.
-So let’s say it in this way; the lights never go down in Tsim Sha Tsui.
+Imagine you can experience Arabian nights with a hookah joint or you can keep it western by drinking mojitos and beers.
+So let’s say it this way; the lights never go down in Tsim Sha Tsui.

 Star Ferry Pier

 The Star Ferry Pier is located on the Kowloon Peninsula and it’s one of the most important landmarks in Tsim Sha Tsui District.
-Passengers can travel between Hong Kong Island and the Kowloon Peninsula by the star ferries, which has been the favorite tradition of visitors since the 1880s.
-Nowadays, new transportation facilities are provided for the harbor area, but people still like to ride the old school type ferries.
+Passengers can travel between Hong Kong Island and the Kowloon Peninsula by the star ferries, which have been the favorite tradition of visitors since the 1880s.
+Nowadays, new transportation facilities are provided for the harbor area, but people still like to ride the old school-type ferries.
 If you like to relax and enjoy the cool breeze of the sea, then don’t wait for too much and just get on the deck.

 Kowloon Park is known as the green lung of Hong Kong.
 This park is located in the center of Tsim Sha Tsui and the area is about 13.5 hectares (33 acres).
 It might be interesting to let you know that there is a wide range of plants and birds in the park which makes the area look like paradise.
-Also, there are spectacular spots in the Kowloon Park such as the Maze Garden, Color Garden, Chinese Garden, Roof Gardens, Banyan Court, and Bird Lake.
+Also, there are spectacular spots in Kowloon Park such as the Maze Garden, Color Garden, Chinese Garden, Roof Gardens, Banyan Court, and Bird Lake.

 Avenue of the Stars

 You will experience one of the most memorable walks in this area.
 The Avenue of the Stars is located next to the wonderful Victoria Harbor.
-Can you imagine how does it feel to walk on a ground which has memorabilia of movie stars (from the Hong Kong movie industry) while inhaling the cool breeze of the sea?
+Can you imagine how does it feel to walk on the ground which has memorabilia of movie stars (from the Hong Kong movie industry) while inhaling the cool breeze of the sea?
 We assure you that’s a very joyful experience.

 Well, Tsim Sha Tsui is not just about shopping, nightlife, or beautiful areas.
 Interestingly, there are admirable cultural spots in the district in which tourists can spend time there to learn and explore.
-Therefore, make sure to visit the Hong Kong Museum of Art, Hong Kong Science Museum, and the Hong Kong Cultural Center if you have a cultural and artistic taste.
+Therefore, make sure to visit the Hong Kong Museum of Art, Hong Kong Science Museum, and the Hong Kong Cultural Center if you have cultural and artistic taste.

-You can enjoy the cuisines of many countries in the world in Tsim Sha Tsui, especially in Ashley road (between Nathan Road and Canton Road); however, you can taste local Cantonese food in restaurants such as The Sweet Dynasty, Din Tai Fung Restaurant, Macau Restaurant, etc.
+You can enjoy the cuisines of many countries in the world in Tsim Sha Tsui, especially on Ashley road (between Nathan Road and Canton Road); however, you can taste local Cantonese food in restaurants such as The Sweet Dynasty, Din Tai Fung Restaurant, Macau Restaurant, etc.